How much does a surrogate make?

 How does surrogate compensation work?

-Typically, first-time surrogates receive $45,000.
+Typically, first-time surrogates compensation starts at $60,000.
 Surrogates receive additional fees for qualifying events (ex. carrying multiple children, c-section delivery, etc.).
 We are happy to provide additional details during your consultation and interview.

-Surrogates with a positive previous surrogacy experience receive higher compensation, often between $50,000 to $65,000.
+Surrogates with a positive previous surrogacy experience receive higher compensation.
 It’s important to note these numbers are estimates to use as a guideline; each surrogacy is a unique experience, and compensation is determined based on a number of factors.

 What expenses are covered as a surrogate?